 Second, “rooters” are a challenge to walk on leash.
 We’ve all seen dogs that drag their owners from one piece of trash to another in hopes of finding a goody.
 Establishing this behavior early on simply increases the difficulty of teaching dogs to walk nicely on leash.

 Finally for those of us who compete with our dogs, the last place we want dogs looking for food is on the ground unless we tell them to.
 Rooting makes agility, obedience, conformation, search and rescue, therapy work and other activities very difficult.
-The only time that we want dogs looking for food on the ground is when we have directed them there or they are being taught to track.
-For tracking, food is carefully placed on the track and we insure the puppy is not competing with other puppies for the treats, since competition causes chaotic and random behavior rather than tracking.
+The only time we might want dogs looking for food on the ground is when we have directed them there or they are being taught to track.

-Instead of tossing treats randomly on the ground, we simply hand treats to each individual puppy.
-This enables us to teach pups to take treats nicely from people’s hands, working on both eye-mouth coordination and bite inhibition.
+Instead of tossing treats randomly on the ground, simply hand treats to your puppy.
+This avoids rooting and enables us to teach pups to take treats nicely from people’s hands, working on both eye-mouth coordination, and bite inhibition.

-Think about the behaviors you are teaching your puppies, unintentionally or intentionally.
+Think about the behaviors you are teaching your puppy, unintentionally or intentionally.
 Now imagine those behaviors in adult dogs.
-Are they what your owners want their dogs to do?
+Are they what you want your dog to do for the rest of its life?
 If so, keep it up!
-If not, how can you change what you do to so your puppies learn good behavior from the start?
+If not, how can you change what you do to so your puppy learns good behavior from the start?